Groups & Ministries

 - Bible Study

-Lillian Balmer leads a Monday afternoon Bible study at 1:00 in the Christian Life Center.
+The Lillian Balmer Hearts of Joy Bible Study meets on Monday afternoons at 1:00 in the Christian Life Center.
 There is no homework and everyone is invited!
 This group studies straight from the Bible!

 Heart Peace Counseling Center